The Weston Front

 Between 2007 and 2016, it was easier to recruit a hundred consultants that it was to recruit ten social workers in Limerick City.
 Despite al the fanfare, the multi-billion euro 'Limerick Regeneration' programme would come and go.
 For the young people of Ballinacurra Weston, one of the most marginalised communities in the state, it was a time of extremes.
 I know I only ever saw the half of it.

-Paul lived in Ballincurra Weston, a small community in the south of Limerick City that was defined as a hotbed of gangland crime and grinding poverty.
+Mark lived in Ballincurra Weston, a small community in the south of Limerick City that was defined as a hotbed of gangland crime and grinding poverty.
 I remember one occasion when I came across a well-respected national journalist stage-managing young people and their horses into scenes of dramatic urban desolation for a photograph.
 The issue was not that these aspects of life on marginalised estates were covered in the media, but more that they was the only aspect covered.

 It was a similar problem that Limerick faced when being relentlessly branded as ‘Stab City’ in the noughties.
 Just as the overwhelming majority of people in Limerick City were law abiding citizens, the overwhelming majority of people in ‘Weston’ had no connection to gangland crime.
 I met some of the most amazing young people during my time working in the area: young people of which any community in the country would be proud.

 Over the course of almost ten years in Weston, I witnessed some dizzying highs and some bitter lows.
 Sadly, it wasn’t an even mix.
-The troubling episodes I witnessed could not be balanced out by achievements such as Paul’s.
+The troubling episodes I witnessed could not be balanced out by achievements such as Mark’s.
 The successes were individual, while the failures were systematic.
 What a small group of the most at-risk young people were exposed to is both unimaginable and unforgivable.

 There were three debilitating problems at the time.
 The first was an over-arching investment plan for Weston that focused almost exclusively on buildings.
 Few social problems have ever been solved solely through bricks and mortar.
 The second was an inexplicable departure of expertise and corporate knowledge.
 The relevant administrative leadership in charge of the investment plan changed, on average, once every two years between 2007 and 2016: it was even worse in the local police station.
 The third factor was the collapse of the Irish economy, which significant reduced everyone’s horizons.